Effective date: 8 October 2020

 19.3 Breach of the Terms.
 If we believe, at our sole discretion, that you violate these Terms and it is appropriate, necessary or desirable to do so, we may:

 19.4 Transfer of rights.
 You are not allowed to assign your rights under these Terms.
 We are entitled to transfer our rights and obligations under these Terms entirely or partially to a third party by giving a prior notice to you.
-If you do not agree to the transfer, you can terminate these Terms with immediate effect by deleting the Account, cancelling the Fees, and stopping to use COMMON TIME.
+If you do not agree to the transfer, you can terminate these Terms with immediate effect by deleting the Account, canceling the Fees, and stopping to use COMMON TIME.

 19.5 Merger or acquisition.
 In the event the Company, during the term of these Terms, is acquired, merged, or sells all or substantially all of its assets, these Terms shall not automatically be terminated and the Company agrees to use its best efforts to ensure that the transferee or surviving company shall assume and be bound by the provisions of these Terms.